Avoid these 5 fail factors

 What are the most common fail factors?
 Most fail factors happen as a result of a failure of leadership, or a failure of management, or both.

 Here are some of the most common and most serious culprits – if you recognize more than one of these at your organization, it’s time to take action.
 Scroll down for the answer and next steps.

 Apathy and disengagement is highly correlated with sense of lack of purpose.
 Employees who do not know, understand or agree with your stated or implied vision, mission or values can never be truly committed to, or aligned with, whatever you’re trying to achieve.
 Somewhere out there are competitors with Tesla-esque levels of commitment and passion, vying for your customers.
 Commitment and passion wins.

 Fail Factor #2 – Opacity

 The foundation of trust is transparency.
-In opaque organisations, employees operate in silos, unaware and disconnected from each other, reducing collaboration and limiting knowledge sharing.
-In opaque organisations, power clusters around politically capable individuals who will ‘monetise’ their access to information in return for personal gain.
+In opaque organizations, employees operate in silos, unaware and disconnected from each other, reducing collaboration and limiting knowledge sharing.
+In opaque organizations, power clusters around politically capable individuals who will ‘monetize’ their access to information in return for personal gain.

 Fail Factor #3 – Bottle Necks

 ‘I need to run it by Bob’.
 Bob may the most amicable and well intentioned manager in the world, but he is just one person, and by definition doesn’t scale.
 As your organization grows, requiring decisions to go through one or more management layers will slow down and hamper your ability to react in a timely manner to opportunities and challenges as they occur.